Recipe Overview

-Ruby red pomegranates, with jewel like seeds, are beautiful and delicious, with amazing health benefits.
-Try one today!
+Why you’ll love it: Ruby red pomegranates, with jewel-like seeds, are beautiful and delicious, and have amazing health benefits.
 This step-by-step tutorial will teach you how to cut a pomegranate and remove the arils.

 Did you know that a pomegranate is classified as a berry?
-It’s been cultivated for millennia and is treasured for the juicy tart seeds inside, since the skin is inedible.
+It’s been cultivated for millennia and is treasured for the juicy tart seeds inside (the skin and the white membrane are inedible).
 The seeds are enclosed in a juicy covering and are called arils.
 There can be 200 to 1,400 seeds in one pomegranate!
-The white membrane surrounding the arils is also inedible.

 - sharp knife